ammaratef45/zold-flutter-client/README.md

   - We prefer using [VSCode](https://code.visualstudio.com/)

 ## Building ##
+  - Run `flutter packages get` first to download the dependencies.
 Before running tests, create a file `zold_wallet/test/secret.dart` execute all commands in the die `zold_wallet`
   - Run `flutter test` to execute tests.